beasteers/PUI2017_bs3639/HW4_bs3639/README.md

 ## Assignment 2: Literature choices of statistical tests.
 Analyse 3 statistical tests from articles found in [PLOS ONE](http://journals.plos.org/plosone/).
 List their variables and types along with the hypothesis, research question, and statistical significance level.
+I worked alone on this assignment.

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|